 Welcome to the Sunday edition of Good News Roundup.

 In case you are new, this is a place to leverage good news to offset the bad and to inspire ourselves to fight on.
 Our focus is on stories that are good for the resistance, the country and the world.
+Sometimes you have to stand on your head and squint sideways to see the potential good in the horrible inhuman behavior of the current administration.

 If you believe the sky is falling or insist on crying wolf you are in the wrong place.
 We know your view is popular.
 But we aren’t you.
-If your intent is to disrupt this space, I’d appreciate it if you hung out at ItsOverTheyWon.com instead of trying to hijack this space.
+If your intent is to disrupt this space, I’d appreciate it if you hung out at IGaveUpAndYouShouldToo.com instead of trying to hijack this space.

 The Cold Open Summer Replacement Program